By William A.

 The Dynamo Sports Society created in 1923 in the Soviet Union together with Armed Forces Sports Societies and Voluntary Sports Societies, made up the universal system of physical education and sports of the USSR including the practice of combat sports (Edelman, 1993).
 In 1927 Viktor Spiridonov published the book “Guide to self-protection without weapons system of Jiu Jitsu”, in its introduction there is a line that states the book was approved for physical training of the Red Army and the Central Board of the Proletarian Dynamo sports societies.
 Spiridonov book’s cover was copied from a two volume German book published in 1924 by Hans Reuter.
 Other authors published similar books among them Afanasy Ivanovich Butsenko.
 Butsenko published “Self-defense without Weapons (Jiu-Jitsu) and its Application for Operating-Peasant Militia of the USSR” in 1928.
 The author of the book was a veteran of World War I and later became a member of the Central Committee of the Communist Party of Ukraine.
 Russian sources point out Butsenko’s book was a copy of a 1926 German book by Erich Rhan (Russian Jiu Jitsu, 2017).

 Another important figure is Neil Oznobishin Nikolaevich who was born from a noble family, but became a circus performer.
 With the circus, he traveled to different countries, this gave him the opportunity to learn many languages and sports like boxing.
-In 1915 he took part in the first boxing championship in Moscow and between 1918-1926 and some sources states he also trained soldiers of the Red Army.
+In 1915 he took part in the first boxing championship in Moscow and between 1918-1926 as some sources state he also trained soldiers of the Red Army.
 In 1930, the publishing house of the NKVD (The People’s Commissariat for Internal Affairs) published Oznobishin’s book “The Art of Unarmed Combat”.
 As a result of false accusations in 1941, he was arrested and exiled for 5 years in Kazakhstan.
 His fate after that is unknown.
 In his book Neil Oznobishin criticizes what he calls “degeneration” of arts meant for combat into mere sport, a familiar argument that still finds echo today.

 “…The result of all this was that in Europe the art of self-defense, for practical purposes (i.e. the preparations for serious combat), degenerated into gymnastics of self-defence and sport and as such, continues to be taught to the masses.
 Look at French boxing, from serious practice it already has deteriorated into a gymnastic exercise.
 English boxing has evolved into a means of physical development, and the sole purpose of most modern boxers is competition.
 Jiu Jitsu, thanks to those who are barely acquainted with it, it is presented to us by ignorant teachers as a partner acrobatic show.
 Finally, knife fighting, the most common kind of melee combat of the Middle Ages, in modern times is studied only by hooligans” (Oznobishin, 1930)